cerner/fhir.cerner.com/content/soarian/r4/foundation/documents/document-reference.md

 ## Overview

 The DocumentReference resource is used to reference a clinical document for a patient in the health system.
-This resource supports reading clinical notes and returning references to retrieve Continuity of Care Documents (CCD).
+This resource supports reading clinical notes and returning references to retrieve Continuity of Care Documents (CCDs).

 Soarian Clinicals<sup>®</sup> supports a read-only Application Programming Interface (API).
 This API accepts `GET` and `POST` based [search] and `GET` based [read] interactions.
 The response represents the most current information about the patient that is charted in Soarian Clinicals<sup>®</sup> at the time of the query.